Sphingonaepiopsis asiatica

 Sphingonaepiopsis asiatica, the Kopet hawkmoth, is a moth of the family Sphingidae.
 The species was first described by Tomáš Melichar and Michal Řezáč in 2013.
 It is found in the Kopet-Dagh Mountains, along the border of northern Iran and southern Turkmenistan.

 The wingspan is about 34 mm.
-The forewings are grey brown, with a kidney-shaped dark brown patch at the base.
-The hindwings are light yellow with grey.
 Adults have been recorded on wing from mid-April to early June.